 The RTA Executive Director is appointed by the RTA Board and is responsible for administration of and adherence to the personnel system, and may delegate any such powers and duties to any other officer or employee.
 The RTA Executive Director, or designee, shall have the authority to appoint, promote, transfer, discipline and terminate any employee of RTA in accordance with the procedures set forth herein.
-The RTA, acting by and through the RTA Executive Director, reserves to itself the exclusive authority to: determine the administrative goals and objectives of agency; set standards of performance; determine the procedures and standards of selection for employment and promotion; direct employees; take disciplinary action; lay off employees due to lack of work, funding, or other legitimate reasons; maintain the efficiency of the RTA's activities; determine the methods, means, and personnel by which the RTA's activities are to be conducted; determine the content of position classifications; and exercise control and discretion over the organization and the equipment and technology required to perform its goals and objectives.
+The RTA, acting by and through the RTA Executive Director, reserves to itself the exclusive authority to: determine the administrative goals and objectives of the agency; set standards of performance; determine the procedures and standards of selection for employment and promotion; direct employees; take disciplinary action; lay off employees due to lack of work, funding, or other legitimate reasons; maintain the efficiency of the RTA's activities; determine the content of position classifications; and exercise control and discretion over the organization and the equipment and technology required to perform its goals and objectives.
 The RTA Executive Director may report to the Board or the Executive Committee of the Board on the status of personnel issues and relations within the RTA.